-Over the previous three years, we attended an average of 19 hazardous material incidents a year.
-Of the 58 hazardous material-related incidents we attended in total, almost 50% of these related to dwellings, with non-residential and outdoor making up the rest.
-The number of incidents doubled in 2017/18 compared to 2016/17, largely due to the fact that Derwentside District had no incidents at all during 2016/17, even though it still had the most over the three-year period.

-The only district to see a decrease in 2017/18 was Darlington, although this was only by one incident.
-Incident types of any significance include small methamphetamine drug production labs, suspect packages including white powder, gas leaks and cylinders.
+Over the previous three years, we attended an average of 20 hazardous material incidents a year.
+Of the 59 hazardous material-related incidents we attended in total, over 50% of these related to dwellings, with non-residential and outdoor making up the rest.
+The number of incidents doubled in 2017/18 compared to 2016/17, largely due to the fact that Derwentside District had no incidents at all during 2016/17.
+Darlington District saw a significant increase during 2018/19 most of which were related to non-residential properties while Derwentside, Easington and Wear and Tees Districts all saw a decrease during the same period.
+Incident types of any significance include suspect packages including white powder, gas leaks and cylinders.

-Risk 6 - Hazardo Risk 6 - Hazardous materials
+Risk 6 - Hazarda Risk 6 - Hazardous materials

-Catastrophic
+Catastrophic \star

 Significant •

 Moderate

 Minor

 Limited

 L .OW Medium Low Medium Medium High High

-Likelihood Medium
+Likelihood hood Medium Aedium

-Consequence Cat tastrophic
+Consequence Jence Ca tastrophic

-Overall assessm ent V ery High
+Overall assessm Overall assessment Ve ery High